CleverCloud/doc.clever-cloud.com/commons/addons/mysql.md

 This action will add new environment variables to reach the addon without any proxy.

 Keep in mind that usage of direct access is a trade-off: when you migrate your addon, you will need to to generate hostname and port again so your application must update these environment while proxy usage changes nothing.

+## Encryption at rest

+MySQL dedicated addons can be encrypted using LUKS with `aes-xts`.

+The passphrase is encrypted in our database using Cipher and Nonce as bytes arrays.

+To enable it, you need to ask to our support then we will perform invoicing configuration (more informations about pricing are available through support) and enable the encryption for your addon.
+Once it's done, you will need to migrate your addon then the encryption at rest will be up.